This article covers best practices for interoperability and usability, organized by architectural principles listed in the following sections.

 In Unity Catalog, administrators and data stewards manage users and their access to data centrally across all workspaces in a Databricks account.
 Users in different workspaces can share the same data and, depending on user privileges granted centrally in Unity Catalog, joint data access is possible.
-See Discover and manage data and other AI assets using Catalog Explorer.
+See What is Catalog Explorer?.

 From a usability perspective, Unity Catalog provides the following two capabilities:

 Catalog Explorer is the main UI for many Unity Catalog features.
 You can use Catalog Explorer to view schema details, preview sample data, and see table details and properties.
 Administrators can view and change owners, and admins and data object owners can grant and revoke permissions.
 You can also use Databricks Search, which enables users to find data assets (such as tables, columns, views, dashboards, models, and so on) easily and seamlessly.
 Users will be shown results that are relevant to their search requests and that they have access to.
 See Capture and view data lineage with Unity Catalog.